CERCuO/Python/spyder-pylablib-troubleshoot.md

 Alternatively, you can set up your fresh install to work with Spyder.
 After installing through Anaconda, execute the following pip commands in your Anaconda prompt.

-pip install --upgrade spyder=4.1.5 --user pip uninstall pyqt5 pip install --upgrade pyqt5=5.12.3 --user pip install pylablib --user pip install pyvisa
+'pip install --upgrade spyder=4.1.5 --user'

+'pip uninstall pyqt5'

+'pip install --upgrade pyqt5=5.12.3 --user'

+'pip install pylablib --user'

+'pip install pyvisa'

 If you still have issues after this, try downgrading to Python 3.6 and use pip to upgrade/downgrade any conflicting dependencies.

 If you still have issues, feel free to contact me.